programmerstandard/Technical-Tools/ACode/openFolder.md

 10. Tap "USE THIS FOLDER".
 11. Tap "OK".
 12. Tap the folder name, to pick the folder to open.
-13. Tao "Check" button in the below corner.
+13. Tap "Check" button in the below corner.
+14. In the dialogue CONFIRM, tap OK button, if you know your gadget can handle it.

 ## Warning!!